pycckuu/trusted-setup-ceremony-testing/README.md

 git push origin main
 ```

-Then create a pull request to merge your contribution back to the main repository.
+Then create a pull request to merge your contribution into the main repository.

 ## Troubleshooting

-### Network Connectivity Issues
+### Network Issues

-If you encounter issues with the contribution process:
+If you encounter connectivity problems:

-1. Ensure your firewall allows the required connections
+1. Verify your firewall settings allow the required connections
-2. If using a NAT router, consider enabling UPnP or setting up port forwarding
+2. For NAT router users, enable UPnP or configure port forwarding
-3. Try the alternative contribution methods listed in section 2
+3. Try an alternative contribution method from Section 2

-### Contingency Plans for File Sharing
+### Alternative File Sharing Methods

-If the standard contribution method fails, you can try:
+If standard contribution methods fail, consider:

-1. Submitting a PR with your contribution files
+1. Submitting a pull request with your contribution files
-2. Uploading files to cloud storage (Google Drive, Dropbox) and sharing the link
+2. Sharing files via secure cloud storage (Google Drive, Dropbox)
-3. Using a secure file transfer tool like [Magic-Wormhole](https://magic-wormhole.readthedocs.io/)
+3. Using [Magic-Wormhole](https://magic-wormhole.readthedocs.io/) for secure file transfer

 ## Platform-Specific Instructions

 ### Linux and macOS

-The commands shown above work as-is on Linux and macOS systems.
+The commands provided in this guide work natively on Linux and macOS systems.

 ### Windows

-On Windows, use one of these command formats:
+For Windows users, adjust commands as follows:

 **PowerShell:**
 ```powershell